Dubai: 3 schools shut after failing to meet quality standards

 Doctors said these could be linked to travel, transition to structured schedules

-Three Dubai schools were closed at the end of the 2023-2024 academic year after they failed to meet quality standards.
+Three Dubai schools were closed at the end of the 2023-2024 academic year due to not meeting quality standards.

-The education regulator in Dubai said that this move highlights “the priority placed on student welfare.”
+According to the education regulator in Dubai, this highlights "the priority placed on student welfare".

-This was shared by Knowledge and Human Development Authority (KHDA) during a ‘Meet the CEO’ event organised by the Government of Dubai Media Office (GDMO) on Monday.
+This information was shared by the Knowledge and Human Development Authority (KHDA) during a ‘Meet the CEO’ event organised by the Government of Dubai Media Office (GDMO) on Monday.

-However, no further information was shared about these schools during the meeting.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+But schools could submit a request for a full inspection to the Dubai Schools Inspection Bureau (DSIB) which would be subject to review and approval at KHDA’s discretion.

+Schools had been asked to submit their request by 5 July, 2024.
+Institutions with approved requests will be notified during Term 2 of the 2024-25 academic year.

-Meanwhile, KHDA Director General Aisha Miran mentioned that preparations for the current academic year began in January, with the authority actively seeking input from various stakeholders in the education sector.
+Meanwhile, during the recent event, the KHDA Director General Aisha Miran, mentioned that preparations for the current academic year began in January, with the authority actively seeking input from various stakeholders in the education sector.

 This involved over 50 sessions, engaging more than 700 individuals and 290 educational institutions to gather feedback from parents and educators.
 The goal is to develop the most effective and efficient educational model that aligns with the community’s needs and keeps pace with Dubai’s rapid growth.